17th West Virginia Infantry Regiment

 The 17th West Virginia Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.

 Service

-The 17th West Virginia Infantry Regiment was organized at Wheeling in West Virginia between 26 September 1864 and 25 February 1865, and was mustered out on 30 June 1865.
+The 17th West Virginia Infantry Regiment was organized at Wheeling, West Virginia, between 26 September 1864 and 25 February 1865.

+After they were mustered, on September 27, they moved to Clarksburg, West Virginia, to perform garrison duty and guard the railroads until they were mustered out.

+The regiment was mustered out on 30 June 1865.

 Casualties

-The 17th West Virginia Infantry Regiment suffered one enlisted men killed or mortally wounded in battle and 24 enlisted men dead from disease for a total of 25 fatalities.
+The 17th West Virginia Infantry Regiment suffered one enlisted man killed or mortally wounded in battle and 24 enlisted men dead from disease for a total of 25 fatalities.

 President Joseph Robinette Biden's great-grandfather, Pvt.
 George Hamilton Robinette, served in the Regiment in 1864 and 1865.